UPPS 07.03.02 - Scheduling of University Housing Facilities for Camps, Conferences, and Workshops

 receive and immediately review all submitted forms for completion and for preliminary approval of dates and tentative assignment of facilities.
 All requests will be reviewed and confirmed subject to space availability;

-confirm that meal service contracts have been completed, signed, and submitted to Auxiliary Services and Dining Services;
+confirm that meal service contracts have been completed, signed, and submitted to Support Services and Dining Services;

 ensure that event groups comply with the University Food Service Contract, which states that all event attendees staying in university housing facilities are required to utilize the services provided by the dining contractor, unless attendees are at an on off-campus location during the meal period;